 The Company is strongly committed to protecting human rights in our business activities, including our owned-operations, contract growers and supply chain.
-We also greatly value the health and safety of our employees and other parties associated with our operations and we continue to focus on creating a workplace atmosphere with the goal of eliminating workplace incidents, risks and hazards, including in light of COVID-19.
+We also greatly value the health and safety of our employees and other parties associated with our operations and we continue to focus on creating a workplace atmosphere with the goal of eliminating workplace incidents, risks and hazards.
 We are committed to operating our business in conformity with all laws and regulations applicable to the health and safety of our workforce or human rights.